10 tips to never miss atrial flutter with 2:1 conduction

 Learn how to separate atrial activity from ventricular activity when interpreting a rhythm strip and the atrial flutter waves will stand out

 One of the most, if not the most, misdiagnosed dysrhythmias in all settings is atrial flutter with 2:1 conduction.
 Have you missed it?
+Download a copy of the guide: 10 tips to identify atrial flutter.

 When atrial flutter is conducted 2:1, the resulting ventricular rate is around 125-175 per minute (usually around 150).
 This is because the P waves (flutter waves) in atrial flutter occur at about 250-350 per minute (usually around 300).